 With most online training you have some way to communicate with your coach, this is crucial to your success.
 You have someone who will listen to you and support you through the programme.
 Think of it as though someone is cheering your name as you compete in a competition.
-Better yet some online training programs have large communities filled with people overcoming the same or similar obstacles as you, so you may even have a room filled with people cheering you on.
+Better yet some online training programs have large communities filled with people overcoming the same or similar obstacles as you.
+So you may even have a room filled with people cheering you on.

-5. Lower cost results
+5. Online training provides lower cost results

 6. The difference between knowing and doing